 When an external field was applied, the contrast in dielectric constant between the PS particles and the surrounding water induced dipole moments in the particles.
 At the same time, an electric double layer (EDL), a diffuse cloud of counter-ions, formed adjacent to the electrode surfaces, with a characteristic thickness set by the Debye length.
 The induced dipoles distorted the electric field near the electrodes, giving rise to tangential field components within the EDL.
 These tangential fields acted on the ions in the EDL and generated electroosmotic slip along the electrode surfaces, thereby driving bulk electrohydrodynamic (EHD) flow.
 The EHD flow thus arises as a secondary effect of the applied electric field, and its strength scales as $|\bm{E}|^2$~\cite{Ristenpart2003, Ristenpart2004, Ristenpart2007d, Prieve2010-pv, Ma2012, Ma2015}.
 Because the flow depends on the square of the field amplitude, its sign does not invert when the field polarity is reversed; in other words, the alternating field produces a rectified effect that persists under AC driving.
-Furthermore, the flow magnitude increases steeply with particle size, approximately as the fourth power of the particle radius (see SI~\cite{supplementary}, Sec.~\ref{EHDcalc} for details].
+Furthermore, the flow magnitude increases steeply with particle size, approximately as the fourth power of the particle radius [see Supplementary Information (SI)~\cite{supplementary}, Sec.~\ref{EHDcalc} for details].
 In contrast to Quincke rollers~\cite{Peters2005-mr,Bricard2013-vb}, where individual particles self-propel under DC driving, propulsion here arises only through interparticle interactions [see SI~\cite{supplementary}, Sec.~\ref{SI:Quincke}].

-As illustrated in Fig.~\ref{fig1new}(b), the strong size dependence implies that the effective EHD-mediated force between two particles can become nonreciprocal when their radii differ: the larger particle generates a faster flow, which exerts a stronger attraction on the smaller particle, thereby breaking action–reaction symmetry.
-In this study, we used binary mixtures of PS spheres with radii $\SI{1}{\micro\meter}$ (``S'' particles) and $\SI{1.5}{\micro\meter}$ (``L'' particles) with equal weight density of S and L particles, unless otherwise stated.
-The applied AC field had a peak-to-peak voltage of $V_{pp}=\SI{5}{\volt}$ and frequency $f=\SI{1}{\kilo\hertz}$.
+As illustrated in Fig.~\ref{fig1new}(b), the strong size dependence implies that the effective EHD-mediated force between two particles can become nonreciprocal when their radii differ: the larger particle generates a faster flow, which exerts a stronger attraction on the smaller particle, thereby breaking action-reaction symmetry.
+In this study, we used bidisperse mixtures of PS spheres with radii $\SI{1}{\micro\meter}$ (``S'' particles) and $\SI{1.5}{\micro\meter}$ (``L'' particles) with equal weight density of S and L particles.
+The applied AC field was $V_{pp}=\SI{5}{\volt}$ at $f=\SI{1}{\kilo\hertz}$.

-The typical behavior of a binary-sized colloidal pair is shown in Fig.~\ref{fig1new}(c).
-In this case, the pair propels itself as a consequence of the imbalance in the effective mutual attraction.
-Importantly, such a pair is not permanent: it can form spontaneously but is easily disrupted by thermal fluctuations.
-On a larger scale, these self-propelled pairs repeatedly assemble into clusters, as shown in Fig.~\ref{fig1new}(d).
-However, because new pairs continue to form and separate within the clusters, these clusters are frequently divided into smaller pieces.